Cadac Group played a key role in the successful implementation of Autodesk Vault.

 Controlled communication for documents with Vault and SharePoint

-We want to completely get away from sending emails with PDFs and task management in Excel.
+We want to completely distance ourselves from sending emails with PDFs and task management in Excel.
 This is uncontrolled, non-traceable and certainly not effective.